material-components/material-components-web-react/packages/text-field/README.md

 floatingLabelClassName | String | An optional class added to the floating label element of the text field. fullWidth | Boolean | Enables fullWidth variant. helperText | Element | Helper text that appears below the text field.
-Use the `<HelperText>` component that comes with this package. label | String | Mandatory.
-Label text that appears as the floating label or placeholder. leadingIcon | Element | An icon element that appears as the leading icon. lineRippleClassName | String | An optional class added to the line ripple element. notchedOutlineClassName | String | An optional class added to the notched outline element.
+Use the `<HelperText>` component that comes with this package. label | String | An optional label text that appears as the floating label or placeholder. leadingIcon | Element | An icon element that appears as the leading icon. lineRippleClassName | String | An optional class added to the line ripple element. notchedOutlineClassName | String | An optional class added to the notched outline element.